peterhinch/micropython-monitor/README.md

 analyser or scope provides a view of the realtime behaviour of the code.
 Valuable information can also be gleaned at the Pico command line.

+An [analyser back-end](./ANALYSER.md) is provided for users lacking a logic analyser or multi-channel scope.
+A Pico and a cheap display emulates a logic analyser style display.
+I'm unsure whether this has practical application: I suspect most asynchronous coders already have test gear.
+The rest of this document describes use with a logic analyser.

 Where an application runs multiple concurrent tasks it can be difficult to identify a task which is hogging CPU time.
 Long blocking periods can also occur when several tasks each block for a period.
 If these happen to be scheduled in